Kyrgyzstan

-Kyrgyzstan is a member of the Commonwealth of Independent States, the Eurasian Economic Union, the Collective Security Treaty Organization, the Shanghai Cooperation Organisation, the Organisation of Islamic Cooperation, the Organization for Security and Cooperation in Europe, the Organisation of Turkic States, the Türksoy community and the United Nations.
-It is a developing country ranked 118th in the Human Development Index, and is the second poorest country in Central Asia.
-The country's transitional economy is heavily dependent on deposits of gold, coal and uranium.
+Kyrgyzstan is a member of the Commonwealth of Independent States, the Eurasian Economic Union, the Collective Security Treaty Organization, the Shanghai Cooperation Organisation, the Organisation of Islamic Cooperation, the Organization for Security and Cooperation in Europe, the Organization of Turkic States, the Türksoy community, and the United Nations.
+It is a developing country ranked 117th in the Human Development Index.
+Kyrgyzstan's transition economy relies mainly on re-exporting Chinese goods and gold production.
+The country balances its international trade commitments as a World Trade Organization (WTO) member since 1998 with regional integration through the Eurasian Economic Union (EAEU), which it joined in 2015, and a delegation of parliamentarians sit at the Parliamentary Assembly of the Council of Europe.

 Etymology

-Kyrgyz is derived from the Turkic word for "We are forty", believed to refer to the forty clans of Manas, a legendary hero who united forty regional clans. -Stan is a suffix in Persian meaning "place of".
+There are many theories about the origin of the word Kyrgyz.
+One proposed etymology is that it means "forty tribes", which may refer to the forty clans of Manas, a legendary hero who united forty regional clans.
+The Persian suffix -Stan means "place of".

 The 40-ray sun on the flag of Kyrgyzstan is a reference to those same forty tribes and the graphical element in the sun's center depicts the wooden crown, called tunduk, of a yurt—a portable dwelling traditionally used by nomads in the steppes of Central Asia.

-The country's official name is "Kyrgyz Republic", used in international arenas and foreign relations.
+The country's official name is Kyrgyz Republic, used in international arenas and foreign relations.
 In the English-speaking world, the spelling Kyrgyzstan is commonly used, while its former name Kirghizia is rarely used.

 History

 Early history

 The Kyrgyz state reached its greatest expansion after defeating the Uyghur Khaganate in 840 AD.
-From the tenth century the Kyrgyz migrated as far as the Tian Shan range and maintained their dominance over this territory for about 200 years.
+From the tenth century, the Kyrgyz migrated as far as the Tian Shan range and maintained their dominance over this territory for about 200 years.

 There is a storytelling tradition of the Epic of Manas, which involves a warrior who unified all of the scattered tribes into a single nation in the 9th century.
-The trilogy, an element of the UNESCO Intangible Cultural Heritage List, expresses the memory of the nomadic peoples.
+The trilogy, an element of the UNESCO Intangible Cultural Heritage List, expresses the memory of the nomadic Kyrgyz people.

 In the 12th century, the Kyrgyz dominion had shrunk to the Altay Range and Sayan Mountains as a result of the Mongol expansion.
 With the rise of the Mongol Empire in the thirteenth century, the Kyrgyz migrated south.
 The Kyrgyz peacefully became a part of the Mongol Empire in 1207.

 Issyk Kul Lake was a stopover on the Silk Road, a land route for traders, merchants, and other travelers from the Far East to Europe.